OdyAsh/odyash-dev.to/docs/update-dev-to-git-json-upon-save.md

 3. **Run the task manually**
    - Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac)
-   - Type "Run Task" and select "Update dev-to-git.json paths"
+   - Type "Run Task" and select "Sync File Paths With dev-to-git.json"

 4. **Check the console output**
    - The script logs its actions, which can help identify any issues